Togo Travel Information

-There has been relative calm in Togo since the Presidential elections in April 2005, but civil unrest can occur at any time and some westerners (particularly expatriates) have been the targets of attacks by demonstrators.
-The threat from terrorism is low.
+Civil unrest can occasionally occur and it's recommended that foreigners steer clear of these demonstrations, as some have been targeted by demonstrators.
 Pick pocketing, theft and carjackings are common in Lomé, especially on the seafront.
-It is best to travel in groups, especially at night, and the area near the Hotel Sarakawa should be avoided.
-Attacks have also occurred during the day.
+It's best to travel in groups, especially at night, and the area near the Hotel Sarakawa should be avoided.
 Roads can be hazardous and some taxis poorly maintained, so care should be taken.
-Border entry and exit points can be open and closed without warning, and roadblocks (official and unofficial) can occur, even in city centres.
-Vehicles, as well as passport/identity documents can be subject to checks by military and police.
-The ocean currents along the coast can be very strong and there is some risk of drowning.
+Border entry and exit points can be opened and closed without warning, and roadblocks (official and unofficial) can occur, even in city centres.
+Vehicles and passport or identity documents can be subject to checks by military and police.

-Voodoo and animism are central to Togolese indigenous beliefs (though a small percentage of the population are Muslim or Christian) and visitors should respect local customs, as well as religious ceremonies and festivals.
+Voodoo and animism are central to Togolese indigenous beliefs, sharing roughly the same percentage of followers as Islam or Christianity.
+While the practice of voodoo can be a real culture shock, visitors should respect local customs, as well as religious ceremonies and festivals.
 Beachwear should be restricted to pools and beaches, and casual, practical clothing is the most appropriate.
-Women should dress modestly in the more strictly Muslim areas.
+Women should dress modestly in the more Muslim-dominated areas.

-Togo is a relatively relaxed country and it is acceptable to dress casually to some smaller business meetings, but at formal business meetings, it would be advisable to wear a suit.
+Togo is a relatively relaxed country and it's acceptable to dress casually to some smaller business meetings.
+But at formal business meetings, it is advisable to wear a suit.
 French is the official language of business and very few people speak English.
-It is advisable to make appointments in advance of meetings.
 Business cards are commonplace.
 Office hours are 7am to 5.30pm Monday to Friday.

 The international dialling code for Togo is +228.
-City/area codes are in operation.
-The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
-Mobile phone signal is strongest around urban centres.
-Wifi can be found at most mid to high range establishments in urban areas.
+Mobile phone signal is strongest around urban centres and WiFi is found at most middle to high range establishments in urban areas.
+Two of the bigger mobile providers are Moov and Togocel.

 Become our Togo Travel Expert